tinymce/tinymce-jquery/README.md

 This package is a thin wrapper around [TinyMCE](https://github.com/tinymce/tinymce) to make it easier to use in jQuery.

-It used to be included with the default TinyMCE bundle up to version 5, as of TinyMCE 6 it is now separate.
+The jQuery integration used to be included with the default TinyMCE bundle, starting with TinyMCE 6 it has been removed from the TinyMCE bundle and will instead be distributed as an independent npm package.

 * If you need detailed documentation on TinyMCE, see:
 [TinyMCE Documentation](https://www.tiny.cloud/docs/).